-The 'head of centre' is the most senior operational officer in the organisation.
-This may be the headteacher of a school, the principal of a college, the Chief Executive Officer of an Academy Trust or the Managing Director of a company or training provider.
+The head of centre is the individual who is accountable to the awarding bodies for ensuring that the centre is always compliant with the published JCQ regulations and awarding body requirements to ensure the security and integrity of the examinations/assessments.
 It is the responsibility of the head of centre to ensure that all staff comply with the instructions in this booklet.
-Failure to do so may constitute malpractice as defined in the JCQ publication Suspected Malpractice: Policies and Procedures, 1 September 2020 to 31 August 2021: http://www.jcq.org.uk/exams-office/malpractice
+Failure to do so may constitute malpractice as defined in the JCQ publication Suspected Malpractice: Policies and Procedures, 1 September 2021 to 31 August 2022: